zmanaa/zmanaa.github.io/_pages/about.md

   - /about.html
 ---

 I am an aerospace engineering graduate student interested in advancing dynamical systems modeling and control through interdisciplinary research.
-Currently, I am pursuing an MSc at KFUPM under the supervision of Professor Abdalla, where my thesis applies data-driven and machine learning techniques to nonlinear systems identification.
+Currently, I am pursuing a MSc at KFUPM under the supervision of Professor Ayman Abdallah, where my thesis applies data-driven and machine learning techniques to linear and nonlinear systems identification.

 Beyond aerospace, I am interested in extending control-oriented modeling approaches to other fields.
 I am also exploring intersections between machine learning and physics-informed modeling of dynamical systems.